xiaoxiongxin/espa-elevation/README.md

-## ESPA Elevation Generation Version 2.3.0 - Release Notes
+## ESPA Elevation Generation Version 2.3.1 - Release Notes

-See git tag [v2.3.0]
+See git tag [v2.3.1]

 This project contains application source code for extracting elevation data from external sources and generating an elevation product conforming to the input data.
 An option exists to specify a user-defined geographic extents (versus the default scene extents) to produce elevation for a different footprint from the scene.

 ## Release Notes
 * Version changes
-* Added support for ARD Metadata
+* Fixed a bug in the ARD handling regarding the min/max extents.
+The code assumed these were reported for the center of the pixel, but they are actually for the UL corner of the pixel.
+The fix involves checking the grid_origin and only adjusts the min/max extents for warping if the origin is for the CENTER of the pixel.

 ## Installation